BirdeeHub/tomlua/README.md

 -- you can call it like a function and get a copy of the library with a new options table local tomlua2 = tomlua {
-    -- fancy_tables allows multiline inline tables with a trailing comma -- key = value still must be on the same line
-    -- the tables, much like arrays, must still start on the same line as their key as well fancy_tables = false,
     -- causes keys that parse as lua integers to be interpreted as integer keys -- unless they were enclosed in "" or ''
     -- also allows encode to print a mixed lua table/array or sparse array